hasura/graphql-engine/docs/graphql/core/guides/integrations/auth0-jwt.rst

      });
    }

+And add make sure to specify the `HASURA_ADMIN_SECRET` variable in the "Rules > Settings" section of Auth0.
 That’s it!
 This rule will be triggered on every successful signup/login and sync your Auth0 user into your postgres database.

 .. note::